eaculb/hack_it_together_2019/README.md

 ## hack_it_together_2019

 Plan:
-User will log into the wifi and provide confirmation Number of flight Once confimed, they will be redirected to a personalized website
+User will log into the wifi and provide confirmation number of flight Once confimed, they will be redirected to a personalized website

 # Personalized Website Includes: